INTERMEDIATE CRUSING STANDARD (Coastal Skipper)

 - And much more....

-This intermediate level CYA course (Coastal Skipper) is the minimum required by most companies for bare boat chartering.
-It will give you the skills and confidence to cruise safely in familiar waters as both skipper and crew of a sailing yacht of 8 - 12 meters in moderate wind and sea conditions by day.
+This intermediate level CYA course (Coastal Skipper) and especially it's companion "Coastal Navigation"is what you should have if you wish to do some serious cruising and bare boat chartering.
+These course will give you the skills and confidence "to cruise safely in familiar waters as both skipper and crew of a sailing yacht of 8 - 12 meters in moderate wind and sea conditions by day".

-The Course consists of a 5 day program aboard our Beneteau 351 (or Catelina 42), learning what we need to know before putting these skills into practice.
-The "afloat skills" taught while aboard your floating classroom will cover trip planning, living afloat, weather, seamanshsip, and basic navigation.
+The Intermediate Course consists of a 5 day program aboard our Beneteau sloop.
+The "ashore" portion consists of learning what we need to know before putting these skills into practice.
+The "afloat skills" taught while aboard your floating classroom will cover trip planning, living afloat, weather, seamanship, and basic navigation.
 We will be sailing in the vicinity of the southern Gulf Islands.
 This is a beautiful part of the Pacific North West to learn your sailing skills.

 Course Prerequisites: Basic Cruising Standard.
 You should also have a recognized first aid certificate, a VHF radio operator’s certificate and have completed the CYA Coastal Navigation Standard (see below).
 To maximize the likelihood of successfully completing the Intermediate Cruising Standard, a candidate should have: